branden-jones/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  ~ a closure is found when personalDice returns a function... when the deeper function returns a random number to then send it back up to personalDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  ~ im not entirely sure what is the same... or at least not what youre asking for... when i call dansRoll it returns "Dan rolled a __" with a number of 0-6 different most times.
+There is an undefined inbetween each console.log for dan... but maybe that is because the closure isnt returning anything...
 c.
 What is the lexical scope of `newRoll`?
+  ~ only within the  closure (inner function)... not outside of the function. unless the inner(unnamed) function returns the newRoll variable, the personalDice cannot access it

 ### Task 3 - Stretch Goals